CognitiveModeling/InteractiveClimateMuseum/readme.md

 We are currently working on new binaries.
 Download links for the desktop and the VR version will be available here soon.

-1. Just download and extract the zip archive.
+1. Just download and extract the zip archive. *... coming soon ...*

 2. Additionally, you have to install *node.js*.
 You can download it here: https://nodejs.org/en/download